PeterMilo/odin-project-todo/README.md

 # odin-project-todo

-Next step: Add project structure to todos
+Next step: CSS and page layout

-Project structure: Next --> Add submit functionality between index.js and manage-todo.js

-todolist > todo > project: value

-render project todolist -- looks for project -- filters/loops todos and only return with matching project
+When page layout works and projects are displayed, THEN: render project todolist -- looks for project -- filters/loops todos and only return with matching project